Canadian Forts

 (Blacklead Island National Historic Site)

-A Hudson's Bay Co. post along the south coast of Cumberland Sound on Baffin Island, near Ptarmigan Fiord.
+A Hudson's Bay Co. outpost along the south coast of Cumberland Sound on Baffin Island, near Ptarmigan Fiord.
 This was a former whaling station, established in the 1890's.
+Operated intermittently.

 Pangnirtung Posts